pagetribe/sprout-scientific-test/README.md

 # sprout-scientific-test

+Note if you run the code locally there is an error in the console `index.js:1 Warning: findDOMNode is deprecated in StrictMode.` this is a known issue and will be fixed in the next version of material-ui.

 Problem Statement:
 Create a UI component which has the following capabilities.
 1. Enter an email ID into an input that validates the user input.